 - Renaming Database Tables with PhpMyAdmin

 - Inserting Fields into Database Tables with PhpMyAdmin

 - Modifying Fields in Database Tables with PhpMyAdmin

 - Deleting Fields from Database Tables with PhpMyAdmin

-This tutorial assumes you’ve already logged in to PhpMyAdmin.
-Let’s learn how to create a table within a database.
+This tutorial assumes you've already logged in to phpMyAdmin.
+Let's learn how to use phpMyAdmin to create a table within a database.

-To begin with, we will select the database from the left-side menu that we want to add the table to.
+Step 1: To begin, we will select the database from the left-side menu to which we want to add the table.
 The database name we will be using is called lwtest_wpdb.